GabRab/I3C_Projekt/README.md

 18.04 - I changed pictures.php into index.php because its useless otherwise, I also included init.php in header.phtml because it would've just been useless like that too...
         I might add posts to this too, but that would be more work.
 I really am making r34 aren't I? sooo... basic restructuring due to elementary mistakes and a few untested functions(also untested)... yay.
 I still have to reach the object quota of 3 though...
 I want to cry.

+19.04. - fixed some stuff I added last time, general fixes in html, functions, ...
+         I expanded on some stuff and removed some stuff }